hermeznetwork/hermezjs/README.md

 The returned fees are the suggested feeds for different transactions:
 - existingAccount : Do a transfer to an existing account
-- createAccount   : Do a transfer to a inexistent account, and create a Reguler account
+- createAccount   : Do a transfer to a inexistent account, and create a regular account
 - createAccountInternal : Do a transfer to a and create internal account

 The fee amounts are given in USD.
 However, fees are payed in the token of the transaction.
 So, we need to do a conversion.